 Casoli De Luca Presents Exhibition Exploring the Allure and Meaning of Gold in Italian Art Through Works by More Than 20 Artists from the 14th to 21st Centuries

 Exhibition marks first US presentation by Rome-based gallery founded by Sergio Casoli and Mattia De Luca

-An exhibition examining the enduring role and power of gold in Italian art, featuring the work of more than 20 artists ranging from the 14th to the 21st centuries, will be presented by Casoli De Luca at 8 East 63rd Street in New York.
-On view from October 25 to November 27, 2019, ORO d’ITALIA explores why gold has been such a compelling medium for artists through time, because of its malleability, reflectivity, and color, as well as its inherent value and symbolic meaning.
+An exhibition examining the enduring role and power of gold in Italian art, featuring the work of more than 20 artists ranging from the 14th to the 21st centuries, ORO d’ITALIA is presented by Casoli De Luca at 8 East 63rd Street in New York.
+On view now through November 23, 2019, the exhibition explores why gold has been such a compelling medium for artists through time, because of its malleability, reflectivity, and color, as well as its inherent value and symbolic meaning.
 The works range in time and content from Renaissance gold-ground panel religious paintings to satirical uses in contemporary art, and with a special focus on the seemingly oxymoronic use of gold by Arte Povera artists.